matjamroz/sql-retail-simulator/README.md

 # RetailDB: Retail Simulation & SQL Analytics

-This project creates a SQL Server environment simulating a retail company.
-It generates the database schema, simulates 2 years of transactional history, and builds an analytics layer.
+The project was implemented entirely using Microsoft SQL Server and T-SQL.
+It simulates the operations of a retail business.
+The project generates the database schema, creates 2 years of transactional history, and builds an analytics layer.

 ## File Structure